History of Unitarianism: Canada

 Unitarianism arrived in Canada from Iceland and Britain.
 Some Canadian congregations had services in Icelandic into living memory.
-The first Unitarian service in Canada was held in 1832 by a minister from England, Rev, David Hughes, in a school owned by the Workman family, who were Unitarians from Belfast.
-The Montreal congregation, founded in 1842, called their first permanent minister, the Rev. John Cordner, of the Remonstrant Synod of Ulster; he arrived in 1843 and served as their minister for thirty-six years.
-Then in 1845, a congregation in Toronto was founded whose first minister, William Adam, was a Scottish Baptist missionary who had served in India.
-Then other congregations formed, Hamilton in 1889, Ottawa in 1898, the First Icelandic Unitarian Church in Winnipeg in 1891, a congregation in Vancouver in 1909 and a congregation in Victoria in 1910.
+The first Unitarian service in Canada was held in 1832 by a minister from England, Rev. David Hughes, in a school owned by the Workman family, who were Unitarians from Belfast.
+The Montreal congregation, founded in 1842, called their first permanent minister, the Rev. John Cordner, of the Remonstrant Synod of Ulster.
+He arrived in 1843 and served as their minister for thirty-six years.
+Then, in 1845, a congregation in Toronto was founded whose first minister, William Adam, was a Scottish Baptist missionary who had served in India.
+Then, other congregations formed: Hamilton in 1889, Ottawa in 1898, the First Icelandic Unitarian Church in Winnipeg in 1891, a congregation in Vancouver in 1909, and a congregation in Victoria in 1910.
 Individual Canadian congregations had ties to the British association until they were disrupted by World War II, when relations to Unitarians in the United States became stronger.

-Universalism found its way to Canada during the 19th century, for the most part, though not entirely, brought by settlers from the United States.
-The Universalist concepts of universal reconciliation, a loving and forgiving God, and the brother/sisterhood of all people, were welcomed by those for whom the partialist view or predestination were no longer acceptable.
-Universalist congregations formed, with the exception of the congregation in Halifax in 1837, mostly in rural towns and villages in lower Quebec and the Maritimes, and in southern Ontario.
+Universalism found its way to Canada during the 19th century, for the most part brought by settlers from the United States.
+The Universalist concepts of universal reconciliation, a loving and forgiving God, and the brother/sisterhood of all people were welcomed by those for whom the partialist view or predestination were no longer acceptable.
+Universalist congregations formed, with the exception of the congregation in Halifax in 1837, mostly in rural towns and villages in lower Quebec and the Maritimes and in southern Ontario.
 Universalism in Canada followed a corresponding decline as in the United States, and today the three remaining congregations at Olinda, Ontario founded in 1880, North Hatley, Quebec founded in 1886, and Halifax, Nova Scotia have since the 1960s been part of the Canadian Unitarian Council (CUC).